Environmental Social Governance

 We have a well-established ESG team comprising of partners and employees from across the firm.
 They actively develop and review our ongoing ESG activity and act as “cheerleaders” to ensure our wider teams are equally involved.
 The team regularly speak on ESG matters to clients, potential clients and the wider community.

 Our aim is simple: to embed a strong social responsibility approach in every aspect of our business.

 We understand our responsibility to the communities in which we work, and are committed to fully engaging with them.
 We encourage our people to become actively involved in community projects and also to use their professional skills where appropriate for the benefit of our local communities.

 We have a nominated Charity of the Year for whom we actively raise funds through firmwide activities.
 It is a great – and inspiring – focal point throughout the year for many of our people.
-Our 2022 charity is Alzheimers UK and we have a team preparing for a long-distance sponsored walk.
+Our 2022 charity was Alzheimers UK and we had a team take part in a long-distance sponsored walk.

 In addition, many team members are engaged as trustees and volunteers in a wide selection of different charities, from small local groups to causes with a regional or national footprint.

 We also make a number of presentations throughout the year, free of charge, to trustees and officers of charitable bodies to help them improve and better understand their role and responsibilities.

 Westcotts are committed to continuously evaluating our environmental impact and to working with outside organisations to achieve further improvements.